-The experiment consists of measuring final performance improvements when dynamic weights are introduced in a user-based CF. That is, the dynamic aggregation of neighbor ratings based on a prediction of their performance, when seen as individual recommenders, (as defined in section 3.2) is tested against the basic CF algorithm without dynamic weights.
+The second experiment consists of measuring final performance improvements when dynamic weights are introduced in a user-based CF. That is, the dynamic aggregation of neighbor ratings based on a prediction of their performance, when seen as individual recommenders (as defined in section 3.3), is tested against the basic CF algorithm without dynamic weights.
+Again, we have used the Taste implementation of user-based heuristic CF, both as a baseline, and as the algorithm into which the clarity-based enhancement is introduced.

 Fig. 1.
-Performance comparison of CF with dynamic, clarity-based neighbor weighting, and standard CF, using neighborhoods of a) 100 users and b) 500 users.
+Performance comparison of CF with clarity-based neighbor weighting, and standard CF, using neighborhoods of a) 100 users and b) 500 users.

-Figure 1 shows the results for the two clarity-based predictors UUC and IUC defined in section 3.1, when taking neighborhood sizes of 100 and 500 users respectively.
-Each graphic shows performance values (MAE) for the nine cuts described above.

-Our method clearly improves the baseline with the smaller neighborhoods (by up to 9% for 60-80% cuts), and gets almost equal performance with neighborhoods of size 500 users.
-This indicates that our method works particularly well when limited neighborhoods are used, and the improvement fades down to the baseline as they are enlarged.
+Figure 1 shows the results for the clarity predictor, when taking neighborhood sizes of 100 and 500 users respectively.
+Each graphic shows performance values (MAE) for the nine splits described above.
+Our method clearly improves the baseline (by up to 5% for 60-80% cuts) when smaller neighborhoods (100 users) are used, and gets almost equal performance with neighborhoods of size 500 users.
+This shows that our method works particularly well when limited neighborhoods are used, and the improvement fades down to the baseline as they are enlarged.
 This means that our method is more efficient than the static option with respect to this variable, i.e. that it is able to get better results out of more economic neighborhood sizes.